SoftwareAG/hello-dbp/assets/Readme.md

 To reproduce this sprint, you'll need the following, in addition to everything from previous sprints:
 1. Edit the HelloREST API Descriptor to adjust for your IS machine name and port:
 ![HelloREST](/images/HelloREST.png)
+1. _Warning: this HelloDBP package includes a Flow service called "HelloDBP.Utility:getSwagger", which in turn uses an unsupported IS built-in service.
+This is only for convenience in the demo.
+You can also save the swagger file to a file on disk and import into API Gateway, API Portal or Postman._

+## Sprint 5 - IS and Terracotta DB
+To reproduce this sprint, you'll need the following, in addition to everything from previous sprints:
+1. Terracotta DB and Terracotta DB IS Adapter installed, with license file configured.